Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 In the above code, withExtraProp is a higher order component.
 It's a function that takes a WrappedComponent as its argument and returns a new component that renders the WrappedComponent with an extra prop.

-The beauty of this approach is that it allows us to inject additional props into a component, or modify the props that the component receives, without having to change the component itself.
-This is incredibly powerful, as it allows us to reuse component logic across our application, keeping our code DRY (Don't Repeat Yourself) and our components clean and focused.
+The beauty of this approach is that it allows us to inject additional props into a component or modify the props that the component receives without changing the component itself.
+This is incredibly powerful, allowing us to reuse component logic across our application, keeping our code DRY (Don't Repeat Yourself) and our components clean and focused.

 But that's just the tip of the iceberg.
 Higher order components can do much more than just manipulate props.
 They can also be used to abstract state management, handle rendering logic, and even interact with the lifecycle methods of the wrapped component.